VrajVaghela/UberClone/Backend/README.md

 ### Validation Rules
 - First name must be at least 3 characters long
+- Last name must be at least 3 characters long
 - Email must be a valid email format
 - Password must be at least 6 characters long
+- Vehicle color must be at least 3 characters long
+- Vehicle plate must be at least 3 characters long
+- Vehicle capacity must be at least 1
+- Vehicle type must be one of: car, motorcycle, auto

 ## Login Captain
 Authenticates a captain and returns a JWT token.